root-project/root/documentation/users-guide/FittingHistograms.md

 function string is not accepted.

-‘*Set Parameters*' button opens a dialog for parameters settings, which will be explaned later.
+‘*Set Parameters*' button opens a dialog for parameters settings, which will be explained later.

 ### Fitter Settings

 *‘Method' combo box* currently provides only two fit model choices:
 Chi-square and Binned Likelihood.
 The default one is Chi-square.
-The Binned Likelihood is recomended for bins with low statistics.
+The Binned Likelihood is recommended for bins with low statistics.

 *‘Linear Fit' check button* sets the use of Linear fitter when is selected.
 Otherwise the minimization is done by Minuit, i.e. fit option "`F`" is applied.
-The Linear fitter can be selected only for functions linears in parameters (for example - `polN)`.
+The Linear fitter can be selected only for functions linear in parameters (for example - `polN)`.

 *‘Robust' number entry* sets the robust value when fitting graphs.